tajhlande/lmae/README.md

 the elevated privileges necessary to achieve best GPIO timing performance.
 And because `sudo` doesn't use the user's path, the usual means to activating the virtual environment doesn't work.
-If you don't like taking the risk of sharing all your environment variables with the `root` account, you can set the environment variable in the `sudo` command, like:
+If you don't like taking the risk of sharing all your environment variables with the `root` account by setting `-E`, you can set the environment variable in the `sudo` command, like:

+    sudo RGB_MATRIX_PY_PATH=/home/myuser/rpi-rgb-led-matrix/bindings/python \
-    sudo RGB_MATRIX_PY_PATH=/home/myuser/rpi-rgb-led-matrix/bindings/python venv/bin/python render_test.py
+         venv/bin/python render_test.py

+replacing the path here with the correct path for your copy of the `rpi-rgb-led-matrix` project.

 *IDE Note:*  In order to get your IDE to find the `rgbmatrix` module so all your syntax highlighting will be nice and clean, you'll need to add the python bindings path (the same as what you set in the